 Site Backup: A full backup of your website and database should be made.
 This guarantees that in the event that something goes wrong with the upgrade, you can restore the entire website.

 Meet Hosting Requirements: Make sure Drupal 10 meets the requirements for your hosting environment.
-This entails making sure PHP 8 is compatible, having enough server resources, and satisfying database specifications (like MySQL or MariaDB).
+The process requires compatibility verification between PHP 8 and the system and sufficient server resources and database requirements fulfillment (MySQL or MariaDB).

 Upgrade Process